 Nonprofit corporations are a distinct type of incorporated entity among corporations.
 Most nonprofits incorporate for reasons of eligibility for IRS tax exemption and liability concerns.
 A corporation is separate from the individuals who manage or organize it, which relates to liability matters.
 The nonprofit corporation also continues to exist beyond the lifetime or involvement of the people who began it or who have managed it.
 Another reason relates to IRS Requirements.
 Naturally, a charitable organization will not want to have revenues in the form or donations and grants dedicated to the benefit of the public good to be subjected to taxation.
+Nonprofits also need to have 501c3 status so that donations are tax exempt to donors.
 In order to seek exemption from the IRS, nonprofit organizations must meet IRS requirements:

 To be organized exclusively for a charitable purpose, the organization must be a corporation (or unincorporated association), community chest, fund, or foundation.
 Essentially, the IRS dictates the organizational structure and governance for exempt nonprofits.